dionys93/ety-dictionary/data-text/inglisce/grammar/verbs/irregular/group-2.md

 | to tiec̃e | tauht |
 | to foihte | fauht |

-### The Germanic Strong Verbs: The Mechanism of Ablaut
+### The Strong Verbs: Ablaut
-While the verbs in groups 2B, 2C, and 2D are historically **"weak verbs"** (changing tense by adding a suffix that caused phonetic collisions), the verbs in the following groups are historically **"strong verbs."**

-Strong verbs never relied on suffixes to change tense.
-Instead, they relied on **Ablaut** (vowel gradation)—a system dating back to the ancestral Proto-Indo-European language.
-Rather than adding sounds to the end of a word, speakers indicated past tense by shifting the phonetic resonance of the root vowel itself (e.g., Old English *bindan* and *spinnan*).

-Inglisce categorizes these ancient vowel shifts into the following consistent orthographic patterns.
+The groups above mostly form their past with a suffix.
+Most verbs in the groups below instead use **ablaut** (vowel gradation), a system far older than English: the past is marked by changing the root vowel rather than adding to the end of the word (Old English *bindan*, *spinnan*).

+Not every verb below is strong by descent.
+Some were weak verbs or later formations that took a strong-looking past by analogy (*dug*, *stuck*, *strung*); 2G is weak; and 2H is mixed.
+Inglisce groups them by the vowel shift their spelling shows.

 ### 2E.
 The "-aund" Shift
-Verbs ending in the **-înde** sequence uniformly mutate their internal vowel to form the **-aund** past tense.
+Verbs ending in **-înde** shift their vowel to form the **-aund** past.

 | Infinitive | Past / Participle |
 | :--- | :--- |
 | to bînde | baund |